Skip to main content

 --log-driver journald

-β€’ Sends logs to systemd journal
+β€’ Sends logs to the systemd journal (Linux only)

-β€’ query with journalctl.
+β€’ query with journalctl CONTAINER_NAME=foo.

 fluentd